Shakes4/Shakes4/README.md

 - 👋 Hi, I’m Shakes
-- 👀 I’m interested in codind
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning Css and Javascript
 - 💞️ I’m looking to collaborate on building a website for business
 - 📫 How to reach me, well you can email me at shakeslindelwa294@gmail.com